 One of the great things about playing golf in the British Isles is the variety of courses you come across.
-Whether it be links golf, seaside, parkland, heathland or downland courses, England has it all!
+Whether it be the link land, seaside, parkland, heathland or downland courses, England has it all!

-This theme is continued at St Enodoc with a section of links golf, parkland and seaside holes.
+This theme is continued at St Enodoc which is part links, parkland and seaside golf.
 This provides an unique golfing experience which is jammed packed with quirk, charm and just good fun.

 St Enodoc Golf Club has two 18 hole courses, the Church & Holywell.
 Located in the village of Rock in North Cornwall just across the Camel Estuary from the picturesque village of Padstow.
 Famous for its association with Rick Stein and his seafood restaurants.